LukeMS/daimonin/client3d/make/linux/CodeBlocks/ReadMe.txt

 //===================================================
-// Tile-Engine as Code::Blocks project HOWTO
+// Daimonin Client3d as Code::Blocks project HOWTO
 //===================================================

 1) (as root) copy client3d/make/linux/libfmod*.so to /usr/lib